MFA in Television and Screenwriting

 During this course, the student learns to develop and write a one-hour television pilot script while working one-on-one with her professor/mentor.
 The student identifies an idea-rich enough to support a series, create compelling characters and a show “bible,” outline a pilot story, and complete a one-hour pilot script.

 SWR 565: History of Screenwriting II (3 hrs.)

 This class covers screenwriting as it changed radically with the birth of sound, and then developed during the Depression era into the studio system, which peaked just before and during World War II.
 The studios produced masterpieces of construction, even as writers complained bitterly about their work being treated as interchangeable moving parts in a system controlled by the studios.
 The course ends with an examination of The Best Years of Their Lives, which marked the beginning of the post-World War II era.

-SWR 600: Residency Workshop III: The Story Arc and The Writers Room (3 hrs.)
+SWR 600: Residency Workshop III: Consciousness and Community (3 hrs.)